MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Italy/italy-local-functionality.md

   - "it-it"
 ---
 # Italy Local Functionality
-The following topics describe the local functionality in the Italian version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the Italian version of FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->.

 ## In This Section
  [What's New\-duplicate 4](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Italy/what-s-new-duplicate-4.md)